shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 Both MAC & Digital signature does not gurrenty secrecy of message shared, whereas encryption gurrenties the secrecy of message shared.
 (MAC is same as access key based AAD authentication.
 And digital signature is same as certificate based AAD authentication)

+Topic 1.6) Digitial signature vs digital certificate Digital Signature is an attachment to the electronic document which can be viewed as a signature.
+Once a document is signed, its data can not be altered without invalidating the signature.
+Digital Signature is created using signer’s key for encrypting the document.

+A Digital Certificate is simply a computer file which helps in establishing your identity.
+It officially approves the relation between the holder of the certificate (the user) and a particular public key.
+Thus, a digital certificate should include the user name and the user’s public key.
+This will prove that the certain public key owned by a particular user.
+A digital certificate consists of the following information: Subject name (User’s name is referred to as Subject name because a digital certificate can be issued to an individual, a group or an organization), Serial number, Validity date range and issuer name, etc.

+digital certificates are used to verify the trustworthiness of a person (sender), while digital signatures are used to verify the trustworthiness of the data being sent.

+The digital signature proves the authenticity of the digital document.
+On the other hand, digital certificate identifies the website.
+A digital certificate is digitally signed and can be used to sign other documents digitally.
+Digital signature of CA is verified on the digital certificate.
+Digital certificate creation process includes key generation, registration, verification and creation steps.
+In contrast, Digital signature process includes encryption and decryption of the message at the sender’s and receiver’s end respectively.

+Authentication & security for message:
+A is sender of message and B is receiver of message.
+A has public key of B (PubKeyB) and B has public key of A (PubKeyA) A has message M. A creates hash of of message M (Hash(M) = H).
+A creats a signature (S) using it's private key (PriKeyA) and Hash of message (H) A encrypts the message M with B's PubKeyB (EM).
+A sends encrypted message (EM) and digitial signature (S) to B.
+B using PriKeyB decrypts EM to get M.
+B hashes M to get H
+B uses PubKeyA & signature S to get H. If both the hashes matches then it validates the authenticity of the message.
+Amd since encrypted message EM was sent over the n/w this ensures secureness of the message over n/w.

 Topic 2) Certificates
 Certificates have a purpose: to establish trust.